Tuamotu tropical moist forests: Flora

 The natural vegetation of the islands is mostly tropical moist forest.

 Broadleaf strand forests are the typical vegetation on atolls and the lowlands of the high islands.
 The shrubs Suriana maritima or Pemphis acidula grow in sandy areas near the beach.
 Scaevola spp. and Guettarda speciosa grow between the shore shrubs and Tournefortia argentea forest.
 The forest grows more diverse inland, and includes Pisonia grandis, Pandanus tectorius, Pipturus argenteus, Sesbania coccinea, Cordia subcordata, Morinda citrifolia, and Calophyllum inophyllum.
 Myrsine niauensis is endemic to Niau atoll.

-The coastal plateaus of uplifted coralline limestone are home to a tall and dense forest of Pisonia grandis, Pandanus tectorius, Ficus prolixa, Homalium mouo, Guettarda speciosa, and, on Makatea, the endemic palm Pritchardia vuyltekeana.
+The coastal plateaus of uplifted coralline limestone are home to a tall and dense forest of Pisonia grandis, Pandanus tectorius, Ficus prolixa, Homalium mouo, Guettarda speciosa, and, on Makatea, the endemic palm Pritchardia vuylstekeana.
 The plateau forest on Henderson also includes Thespesia populnea, Bidens hendersonensis, Celtis sp., Nesoluma st-johnianum, and Geniostoma hendersonense.

-The higher-altitude interior forests on Pitcairn are characterized by the trees Homalium mouo, Metrosideros collina, Ficus prolixa, Pandanus tectorius, and Thespesia populnea.
+The higher-elevation interior forests on Pitcairn are characterized by the trees Homalium mouo, Metrosideros collina, Ficus prolixa, Pandanus tectorius, and Thespesia populnea.

 Approximately 14 of the vascular plant species on both Henderson and Pitcairn Islands are endemic.

 Pitcairn has 80 species of native vascular plants, which include two endemic ferns and eight endemic vascular plants.
 51 of the native vascular plants are considered threatened.
-Coprosma benefica and the endemic fern Angiopteris chauliodonta have very small populations, and over-harvesting by islanders has caused Cyclophyllum barbatum and Psydrax odoratum to dwindled in numbers.
+Coprosma benefica and the endemic fern Angiopteris chauliodonta have very small populations, and over-harvesting by islanders has caused Cyclophyllum barbatum and Psydrax odoratum to dwindle in numbers.
 The lack of fruit-eating birds on Pitcairn has limited the dispersal of C. benfica, P. odoratum, and Xylosma suaveolens, decreasing these plants' ability to recover from disturbance.